foundriesio/docs/source/zephyr/workflow.rst

 Additional information is available in the Zephyr `Application Development Primer`_.

-.. _rtos-repo:
+.. _zephyr-repo:

 Use Repo to Manage Git Repositories
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. note::

-   After first installing the RTOS MicroPlatform, use of Repo is optional.
+   After first installing the Zephyr MicroPlatform, use of Repo is optional.
    Since Repo is essentially a wrapper around Git, it's possible to use
    ``git`` commands directly in individual repositories as well.

-The RTOS MicroPlatform uses the Repo tool to manage its Git repositories.
+The Zephyr MicroPlatform uses the Repo tool to manage its Git repositories.
 In
-:ref:`rtos-install`, you used this tool to clone these Git
+:ref:`zephyr-install`, you used this tool to clone these Git
-repositories into an RTOS MicroPlatform installation directory on a development
+repositories into an Zephyr MicroPlatform installation directory on a
-computer.
+developmentcomputer.

 After the installation, you can continue to use Repo to manage local
 branches and fetch upstream changes.
 Importantly, you can use:

 - ``repo start`` to create local Git branches in multiple repositories.
-- ``repo status`` to get status output about each RTOS MicroPlatform repository
+- ``repo status`` to get status output about each Zephyr MicroPlatform
-  (this is similar to ``git status``, but operates on all repositories).
+  repository (this is similar to ``git status``, but operates on all
+  repositories).
 - ``repo diff`` to get a diff of unstaged changes in each Git repository
   (this is similar to ``git diff``, but operates on all repositories).
-- ``repo sync`` to fetch remote changes from all RTOS MicroPlatform
+- ``repo sync`` to fetch remote changes from all Zephyr MicroPlatform
   repositories, and rebase local Git branches on top of them (alternatively,
   use ``repo sync -n`` to fetch changes only, without rebasing).

 See the `Repo command reference
 <https://source.android.com/source/using-repo>`_ for more details.
-However, note that because the **RTOS MicroPlatform does not use Gerrit** as a
+However, note that because the **Zephyr MicroPlatform does not use Gerrit** as
-Git repository server, repo commands which expect a Gerrit server are not
+a Git repository server, repo commands which expect a Gerrit server are not
-applicable to an RTOS MicroPlatform installation.
-For example, instead of using
+applicable to an Zephyr MicroPlatform installation.
+For example, instead of
-``repo upload``, use ``git push``.
+using ``repo upload``, use ``git push``.

 You can also run ``repo help <command>`` to get usage for each repo
 command; for example, use ``repo help sync`` to get help on ``repo